imi-bigpicture/slidetap/README.md

 ## Implementation concepts

-A Slides application is built up using varios components, some that are generic, some that are specific to the type of dataset to produce, and some that are specific to the use environment.
+A SlideTap application is built up using varios components, some that are generic, some that are specific to the type of dataset to produce, and some that are specific to the use environment.
 The components that are specific are:

 - A schema that defines the structure of the metadata to produce.